Unconcurrent/UnconcurrentThoughts/UnconcurrentBlog/Articles/ArticleSoloDBvsLiteDB.md

 And if you don't like SoloDB?
 Just *delete it* — and keep using your data directly with SQL.
-After all, all the way down, it's just plain old SQLite.
+At the end of the day, all the way down, it's just plain old SQLite.

 ## Data